 - Naejangsan National Park

-If you want to know more about hiking in national parks across Korea, check out this useful article:
+If you want to know more about hiking in national parks across Korea, check out these useful articles:

 How To Get To The Mountains In Korea